TL;DR

 Wait for a Dry Day

-This is where you need to be methodical.
 Always view a car in clear daylight and, if possible, on a dry day, as rain can easily hide scratches, scrapes and dents.
 You should also check how the sun reflects off the car.
-If certain parts of the paintwork seem duller than others, this may indicate that the car has been repaired after an accident.
+If certain parts of the paintwork seem duller than others, it might be a sign that the car has been repaired after an accident.
+Don’t feel rushed by the seller; take your time to check every area thoroughly.

 Check the Hinges